ShenipsitStriders/ShenipsitStriders.github.io/_club-races/outside-alone.md

 Then, fill out the registration form, link at the bottom of the page.

 We are accepting donations.
 However, the donation is completely optional to participation!
-If you do donate you get some cool swag though.

 Finally, on the weekend of May 15 - 17, complete your choice of distance.
 On the Facebook event page [(https://www.facebook.com/events/889919074763960/)](https://www.facebook.com/events/889919074763960/){: target="_blank"} post a photo of your GPS, or phone, or link to your Strava or Garmin track by 10pm on Sunday.
 Other fun photos from your run encouraged‼